 The USACE issued a construction contract to Kiewit Southern on 25 September 2009.
 The notice to proceed was accepted on 11 November 2009 and a groundbreaking ceremony took place on 4 December 2009.
 Construction of the bridge and road reinforcement was completed in 2014.

 (4) Project Implementation Support

 This component is ongoing.
-It includes project and program management support by the DOI and USACE, hydrological stream gage monitoring and wildlife monitoring, the combined operational plan, and project closeout.
+It includes project and program management support by the DOI and USACE, hydrological stream gauge monitoring and wildlife monitoring, the combined operational plan, and project closeout.
 The project initiated incremental efforts to begin delivering more water to the ENP in FY15.
-The combined operational plan was completed in FY20 and has been implemented.
+The Combined Operational Plan was completed in FY20 and has been implemented.
 Fiscal close-out of the project is underway.